umeshtiwari02/Little-Taco-Shop/README.md

 # Little-Taco-Shop
-This is my first html project on github "The Little Taco Shop".
-Where we have three page, home page, contact page and store house page.
+This is my first HTML project on GitHub "The Little Taco Shop".
+Where we have three pages, home page, contact page, and storehouse page.

 <table>
  <tr>